Skip to content

 5. Detect allocation drift and concentration risk with policy-driven thresholds.

-6. Provide repeatable weekly process with strong traceability and security.
+6. Provide repeatable review process (daily triage + weekly assessment) with strong traceability and security.

 7. Keep implementation reusable across CLI, REST-API, and event-based interfaces (Telegram, Slack, webhooks).